enkidevs/curriculum/Web/HTML/computer-code/intro-code.md

 ---
 ## Revision

-What HTML element is used in place of "tag" to display the content differently than the paragraph text?
+What HTML element is used in place of "tag" to visually highlight the difference of the paragraph elements in an appropriate way?

 `<p>`The `<tag>``<p>``</p>``</tag>` tags are used in HTML to create paragraphs.`</p>`